Introduction/Executive Summary

 • Application of effective commercial evaluation models.

-How does the Council intend to ensure that its regulated procurements will be carried out in compliance with its duty to treat relevant economic operators equally and without discrimination?
+Be carried out in compliance with its duty to treat relevant economic operators equally and without discrimination?

 The Council’s Standing Orders Relating to Contracts and Corporate Procurement Strategy & Governance Framework apply to all contracts made by or on behalf of the Council for the execution of works, for the supply of goods and materials, or for the provision of services.